Loopring/protocols/packages/loopring_v3/circuit/statements.md

 A fee is paid to the operator, and this fee is always paid in the tokens bought by the account.
 Additionally a protocol fee is charged to the operator.

-The operator is free to pass in any fillS_A and fillS_B, as long as all user requirements are met:
+The operator is free to pass in any fillS_A and fillS_B, as long as all user requirements are met, the most important ones being:

 - For limit orders the price is below the maximum price defined in the order as amountS/amountB
 - For AMM orders the price is above the minimum price as set by the curve defined by the current AMM weights on the account.

-Orders need to be signed with EdDSA in all cases, except when AMM is enabled for tokenS and tokenB in the account.
+Orders need to be signed with EdDSA in all cases, except when AMM is enabled and the tokens being traded have AMM enabled (AMM weight != 0) on the account.

 Trades are never processed on-chain, so numConditionalTransactions is never incremented.